 Tracking Water Usage and Leaks

-At the end of 2018, we completed a wireless sensor network trial to collect water data transmitted from smart meters from more than 500 sensors in Yuhua estate.
-The results showed that these smart meters can help homeowners save water by providing near real-time water usage data and detect water leaks via a mobile app.
+In 2020, we completed the third wireless sensor network trial to collect water data transmitted from smart meters in many homes across Hougang.
+The results from earlier trials in Yuhua (2018) and Punggol (2016) were encouraging, showing that smart meters can help homeowners save water by providing near real-time water usage data and detect water leaks via a mobile app.

 Drowning Detection System at Public Pools

 We are conducting a pilot at our public swimming pools to use computer vision to detect possible drowning incidents.
 The system helps to alert lifeguards so they can react faster to swimmers in distress and those in need.

 As of April 2021, more than 5,600 seniors who live in rental blocks now have the Personal Alert Button (PAB) installed in their flats.
 This allows them to request for emergency help if needed.